bertiewooster/bertiewooster.github.io/_posts/2023-03-10-Revisiting-a-Classic-Cheminformatics-Paper-The-Wiener-Index.md

 ## Postscript

-2024-02-11: Thanks to thomasaarholt on the [Polars Discord](https://discord.com/channels/908022250106667068) for suggestions for improving the Polars code.
+2024-02: Thanks to thomasaarholt, deanm0000, and abstractqqq on the [Polars Discord](https://discord.com/channels/908022250106667068), and [jqurious on StackOverflow](https://stackoverflow.com/users/19355181/jqurious), for suggestions for improving the Polars code.